Spectroscopic confirmation of a large and luminous galaxy with weak emission lines at $\mathbf{z = 13.53}$: Discussion

 As discussed above, in terms of UV luminosity, spectral slope, emission-line strength and size, PAN-z14-1 is remarkably similar to the $z_{\rm spec}=14.18$ galaxy GS-z14-0 \citep{carniani2024}.
 Both galaxies exhibit similar UV luminosities ($M_{\rm UV}=-20.6\pm0.2$ for PAN-z14-1, $M_{\rm UV}=-20.8\pm0.2$ for GS-z14-0), UV-continuum slopes ($\beta\simeq-2.3$), physical sizes ($r_{\rm c}\simeq250\, \rm pc$) and a lack of strong UV emission lines.
 The only UV emission line seen in GS-z14-0 is a tentative $3.6\sigma$ \ciii\ detection, with an equivalent width of $\simeq8\, \rm \AA$.
 We fail to achieve a formally significant detection of \ciii\ in PAN-z14-1, with a $2\sigma$ upper limit for the equivalent width of $12\, \rm \AA$.
 However, this is consistent with the line strength reported for GS-z14-0, the spectrum of which has a slightly higher signal-to-noise.
 In fact, our spectrum of PAN-z14-1 does arguably show a tentative feature at $\lambda\simeq2.75\, \mu$m, which could correspond to \ciii\ with an equivalent with of $\simeq6\, \rm \AA$ at a consistent redshift of $z\simeq13.45$, but we currently lack the signal-to-noise ratio required to confirm this detection.
 To further illustrate the similarity of these two galaxies, we directly compare their spectra in Fig.~\ref{fig:spec_comparison}.
 The similarity is obvious, as is the contrast to the compact, strong UV line emitter MoM-z14 at $z_{\rm spec}=14.44$ \citep{naidu2025}.

 GS-z14-0 has also been observed with MIRI LRS \citep{helton2025b} revealing a $\sim4\sigma$ detection of H$\alpha$ with an exposure time of $\sim34\, \rm hours$.
 This confirms a star-formation rate of $\simeq10\, \rm M_{\odot}\, yr^{-1}$ in GS-z14-0 similar to what is expected in PAN-z14-1.
 If the similarity between GS-z14-0 and PAN-z14-1 continues to hold, this implies the significantly shorter planned MIRI LRS observations for PAN-z14-1 (GO 9425, PI: Schouws) will fail to detect H$\alpha$ with an exposure time of only $\sim11\, \rm hours$.
+However, the detection of \oiiiboth\, is more likely given that it is significantly brighter and detected with a greater signal-to-noise in GS-z14-0 than H$\alpha$ ($\simeq11\sigma$).